-The Advanced (ECDL Advanced, ICDL Advanced) Word-Processing course unit is 1 of 5 that is covered within our Teach Yourself Advanced Office manuals, which are designed to help self-study learners gain globally recognised (ECDL Advanced, ICDL Advanced, ICDL Expert and ECDL Expert) qualifications.
-This unit covers complex tasks within a Word-Processor (Microsoft Word) application including, using sophisticated typographical, formatting and layout configurations, including tables, forms and graphics, master documents, using tools such as macros and carry out more advanced mail-merge operations (Paperback versions starting from £6.99 and PDF versions from just £5.60 per unit, examinations not included).
-All our manuals cover Microsoft Office 2007, 2010, 2013 and 2016 versions and can mapped to the ITQ Advanced syllabus.
+The Advanced (ECDL Advanced, ICDL Advanced) Word-Processing unit is 1 of 5 that is covered within our Teach Yourself Advanced Office manuals, which are designed to help self-study learners gain globally recognised (ECDL Advanced, ICDL Advanced, ICDL Expert and ECDL Expert) qualifications.
+This unit covers complex tasks within a Word-Processor (Microsoft Word) application including, using sophisticated typographical, formatting and layout configurations, including tables, forms and graphics, master documents, using tools such as macros and carry out more advanced mail-merge operations (unit prices from just £6.99, examinations not included).
+All our manuals cover Microsoft Office 2007, 2010, 2013 and 2016 versions.

 Although there are no specific entry requirements for ECDL level 3 courses, it is advisable that self-study learners have some prior knowledge of the Microsoft Word application in completing the ECDL Advanced (European Computer Driving Licence) and ICDL Advanced (International Computer Driving Licence) level 3 Word course.

 Questions, answers and work-files covering the ECDL Advanced Word-Processing unit/module:

 - Image Manipulation

 - FileSize Fields